 We have successfully been able to encapsulate a variety of cell types, including mouse embryonic fibroblasts and human dermal fibroblasts, as a proof of concept for beta cell encapsulation.
-A 78% encapsulation efficiency and 93% cell viability has been achieved immediately after encapsulation.
+A maximum 78% encapsulation efficiency and 93% cell viability have been achieved immediately after encapsulation.
 The current freezing and thawing protocol allows a 14% cell viability of cells after 4 days.
 Potential limitations to this protocol are the formation of ice crystals as a result of inefficient freezing, or too much exposure to cytotoxic DMSO from using too high of a concentration or leaving the cells to thaw for too long.
-Future steps include finding more effective methods in thawing cells to mitigate ice crystal formation and cell exposure to cytotoxic DMSO freezing medium.
+Future steps include modifying the storage protocol to mitigate ice crystal formation and cell exposure to cytotoxic DMSO freezing medium.